Was Jesus a pacifist?

 The Battle Between Good & Evil

+Our lives are not to be consumed with fighting and battles though.
 Romans 12:18 tells us, "If possible, so far as it depends on you, live peaceably with all."
 Note that the author says "if possible" here.
 That means that sometimes peace is NOT the answer.
 We cannot be pacifistic when waging war against injustice, aggression, or genocide.
 Sometimes force IS necessary.
-Romans 12:21 says, “Do not be overcome by evil, but overcome evil with good.”
 God wants us to aim for peace with others, but we should never be at peace with evil.

 ALSO SEE: